Alex555eu/virus_simulation/README.md

 <br/>

-**Chances of getting infected after meeting above criteria by subject:**
+**Chance of getting infected after meeting above criteria by subject:**
 - with symptoms is 100%
 - with no symptoms is 50%, and after a failed attempt, the next one begins as if targeted healthy subject just entered infection area for the first time